Opioid Use Research Study

 Researchers are evaluating the effectiveness of brain stimulation for curbing opioid cravings.

 Our research explores how the brain works during addiction recovery.
-We’re studying if using a special type of brain stimulation can help people in early recovery from opioid addiction who are also taking medication.
+We’re studying if using a special type of brain stimulation can help people in early recovery from opioid addiction who are also taking Buprenorphine or Methadone.
 This stimulation, called transcranial direct current stimulation (tDCS), aims to change activity in specific parts of the brain linked to addiction.

 We’re looking at different aspects like how much people crave opioids, how well they can control their thoughts, and if they end up going back to using opioids.
 By looking at all these parts, we’re trying to see if brain stimulation could be a helpful addition to addiction treatment.